 17.3.1.
-Spectrum :
+Spectrum:

 The most basic prediction of LQCD is of the hadron spectrum.
 Once the input parameters are fixed as described in Sec.
 17.1.4, the masses or resonance parameters of all other states can be predicted.
-This includes hadrons composed of light (u, d and s) quarks, as well as heavy-light and heavy-heavy hadrons.
+This includes hadrons composed of light (u, d and s)quarks, as well as heavy-light and heavy-heavy hadrons.
 It also includes quark-model exotics (e.g. $J^{PC} = 1^{-+}$ mesons) and glueballs.
 Thus, in principle, LQCD calculations should be able to reproduce many of the experimental results compiled in the Review of Particle Properties.
-Doing so would test both that the error budgets of LQCD calculations in the low-energy domain.
+Doing so would test both that the error budgets of LQCD calculations are accurate and that QCD indeed describes the strong interactions in the low-energy domain.
 The importance of the latter test can hardly be overstated.